When Operations ≠ UX with CX:

-In 2016, United Airlines hired me (Josh Nard) to establish, define and oversee the delivery of their first-ever global operations UX team that was agile.
-Until that point, United Airlines contracted designers, or worse - engineers to design their software tools in a waterfall practice that was experiencing significant cost overruns, delays and poor or unused agent experiences.
-I stood up a team with zero bench available and implemented the first-ever agile design team at United.
+United Airlines hired me to establish, define and oversee the delivery of their first-ever agile global operations UX team.
+Previously, they had decentralized contract designers and engineers to design operational software in waterfall with significant cost overruns, release delays and poor agent (user) adoption.
+I stood up a team with zero bench available and implemented the first-ever agile design team.

-• Shifting from a waterfall design approach and priority 1 proliferation, I implemented United’s first ever agile design approach working in two week sprints and backlogs that used WSFJ methods of scoring urgency and risk.
-This allowed our on and offshore teams to also move off waterfall and into more efficient, rapid deployments.
+• Shifting from a waterfall design approach and priority 1 proliferation, I implemented United’s first-ever agile design approach working in two-week sprints and backlogs that used WSFJ methods of scoring urgency and risk.

 • My global ops product design team continuously connected business with engineering teams on net new improvements or updates.
 We quickly realized that many of these requests came from airport teams with little context which created confusion in development.